 It's incredibly rare to see one Singer creation, let alone seven in the same place.
 The beauties range from the “Minnesota” and “Luxemburg” 911s that debuted during Monterey Car Week to older favorites.
 But being Singer, every single vehicle is its own unique work of art, and the beauty is truly in the attention to detail.
 Every surface of the historic 911 is lovingly recreated to be as close to original specification as possible, with modern powertrain components and running gear added in (plus a number of owner-specific details), to create what I've been told is one of the greatest driving experiences you can have today.

 There's really not much more to say here, except that you'd be making a huge mistake by not scrolling through the gallery of photos below – your new desktop wallpaper probably lies within.
-Of course, be sure to tell me which Singer creation is your favorite, in Comments, and look back through a few of our previous Singer posts to see many of the company's prior creations.
+Of course, be sure to tell me which Singer creation is your favorite in the Comments.